Fedorrracora/mathInterval/docs/reference.md

 # x = Interval()
 # x.add_interval(0, 100)
 # c &= x
-# Note - it works in the Interval class (not Interval_int)
+# Note - it works in the Interval class without adding IntTypePolicy
 # However, the implementation written above will not work,
-# since the Interval class does not support the += operation.
+# because the Interval class does not support the += operation.
-# It is only available in Interval_int and Interval_float
+# It is only available only when applying numeric policies
 c = c.custom_transfer(lambda x: x + 4, 0, 100)
 print(c)  # (0; 7) U {13} U (16; 54] U (60; 74) U {75} U [94; 100)
 ```